Masato (drink): Colombia

 Masato is a widely consumed indigenous beverage in the departments of Cundinamarca, Santander, Tolima, Norte de Santander, and Boyacá in Colombia.
 The recipe has been passed down through the tradition of grandparents, and its production has spread to other regions within the country, including the Northern Coast.

 It is a fermented drink made from corn, usually sweetened with molasses.
 The variety most consumed in the Altiplano Cundiboyacense highlands is prepared with rice and panela, often adding cloves and cinnamon.
 Other variations use wheat flour, and there are also preparations with arrowroot flour, rice, pumpkin, cassava, sorghum, and plantain.
 In recent years, industrial production has expanded.
+The fermentation process can be bootstrapped with pineapple rind, "guarapo", or beer.

 Masato is often used to accompany various snacks, such as pastries, butter cookies, almojábanas, garullas, pandeyuca, or, in some cases, meat or chicken empanadas.
 Its consumption increases at the end of the year, as it is served with snacks typical of that season, such as buñuelos, natilla, and tamales.